-There are now a series of trails located along interpreted historic sites of the Erie and Cayuga-Seneca Canal in various stages of development.
+There are now eleven connecting nature trails located along interpreted historic sites of the Erie and Cayuga-Seneca Canal in various stages of development.
 The remains of the magnificent Richmond Aqueduct, second largest aqueduct on the Enlarged Erie Canal, can be visited along the original towpath trail.
 Enjoy walking, biking, cross-country skiing, bird watching, and fishing.

 - From Route 90, turn by the Post Office onto Erie Street.

 - From Route 31, turn on High Street near the Seneca River Bridge.